zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/support/security.md

 # Security Disclosures

-Please send us an email at alex@zeus.fyi and we'll get back to you shortly.
+Please email us at alex@zeus.fyi and we'll get back to you shortly.